OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 Close the Settings window and Start the Virtual Machine again.
 Once it is booted, you should be automatically logged in as the 'Dev' user.

+## Recap

 You just created a virtual machine running Ubuntu with pre-installed tooling.
-The next chapter of the guide describes how to set-up the open smart grid platform.
+Proceed with chapter 2.1.3 of the guide describes how to set-up the open smart grid platform.